CSCfi/csc-user-guide/docs/support/tutorials/gromacs-throughput.md

 # High-throughput computing with Gromacs

+!!! info "Note"
+    High-throughput simulations can easily produce *a lot* of data, so please plan your data management (data flow, storage needs) and analysis pipelines beforehead.
+Don't hesitate to [contact CSC Service Desk](../contact.md) if you're unsure about any aspect of your workflow.

 Gromacs comes with a built-in `multidir` functionality, which allows users to run multiple concurrent simulations within one Slurm allocation.
 This is an excellent option for high-throughput use cases, where the aim is to run several similar, but